loambuild/loam/README.md

 ### Creating SubContracts

-Here's an example of how to create a contract riff:
+Here's an example of how to create a subcontract:

 ```rust
 #[contracttype]